sebastienbourda/sebastienbourda/README.md

-- 👋 Hi, I’m @sebastienbourda
+- 👋 Hi, I’m @sebastienbourda.
-- 👀 I’m interested in full stack development
+- 🛣 After a degree in Industrial Design, i spent 6 years working on customer journey in an Apple Store.
-- 🌱 I’m currently learning full stack development at codecademy
+- 👀 Interested in programming since 15 years.
+I learn by myself through documentation.
-- 📫 How to reach me at sebastienbourda@gmail.com
+- 🌱 Currently, i'm enroll in Le Wagon Web Development Courses to improve my skills and became a professionnal developper.